Quantum Haecceity: Symmetrization and exchange: some concerns

 Interestingly, T. Bigaj (2022) considers this scattering situation, but he takes the different channels simply as formal depictions of the swapping of labels, rather than as real physical situations with distinct referents.
 Significantly, Bigaj's depiction of the two scattering channels obscures their differing topologies by showing neither of them as crossing.
 This is only possible by suppressing temporal evolution\footnote{So Bigaj's scattering illustration is not a Feynman-type diagram; even if those are not really spacetime diagrams, they show temporal order.} and disregarding the case when the four incoming and outgoing states are coplanar, so it is misleading in that respect.
 If one represents the processes in a Feynman diagram, the u-channel crosses while the t- channel does not.

-In any case, Bigaj uses the example to argue for what he terms a ``heterodox'' approach, which involves dispensing with so-called ``factorist'' or direct-product states\footnote{Although both Caulton and Bigaj subscribe to the Received View as discussed above, which appears to be a more firmly established form of orthodoxy than taking direct product states as physically meaningful.}).
+In any case, Bigaj uses the example to argue for what he terms a ``heterodox'' approach (Caulton's original term from his 2018), which involves dispensing with so-called ``factorist'' or direct-product states\footnote{Although both Caulton and Bigaj subscribe to the Received View as discussed above, which is apparently a much more firmly established form of orthodoxy than taking direct product states as physically meaningful.}).
 The present author, in questioning the SP, is certainly engaged in a heterodox approach \textemdash but clearly a very different one.
 So let us carefully distinguish these two ``heresies'' by terming Bigaj's approach {\it Heresy}$_{TB}$ and my own approach {\it Heresy}$_{RK}$.

 Nevertheless, we do have some common ground in that I certainly agree that for a case in which the spin states of the two fermions could serve as persistent labels for the spatial states, as in the state which I will call $|\Psi_D\rangle$ (Bigaj's eq (8.14):